iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.1.1/report.md

 > Dates incorrectly read as US.
 Your item was delivered 01 August 2021...
 When it was delivered 20210108, not 20210801....<br> :date: __2021-01-08 10:24:06__

 > Looking for cost of posting to Europe (Ireland).
 Can't find on this site!<br> :date: __2021-01-04 12:19:33__

-> Tracking nos are alpha-num and long and I can't copy from my sources.
-Info seems sketchy.
-Update... uninstalled as won't accept my password, LIKE SO MANY APPS IT JUST DEFEATS ITSELF.
-Bah humbug.<br> :date: __2020-12-25 13:09:29__